Guide 2 Spyware - Detect & Remove Spyware

 3. Some malware programs spread by spam.
 For example, if one person's computer is infected, the program may send emails to everybody in that person's address book with a copy of itself attached and labelled as something else.

 • In some cases, part of the bargain of getting the free or cheap software is to allow adverts to be shown on your computer in return.
 If the software is clearly labelled as containing advertising of this type, and the user knows and agrees, then that is of course the user's choice.
-Software containing advertising of this type, should probably not therefore be labelled as "malware".
+Software containing advertising of this type, should not therefore be labelled as "malware".

 • In other cases, it has been known for software authors to actively conceal the fact that their software displays adverts, and/or to hinder the removal of the advertising software even if the application that it came with is removed.